simbody/simbody/README.md

     * `BUILD_EXAMPLES` to see what Simbody can do.
 On by default.
     * `BUILD_TESTING` to ensure your Simbody works correctly.
 On by default.
     * `BUILD_VISUALIZER` to be able to watch your system move about!
 If building remotely, you could turn this off.
 On by default.
     * `BUILD_DYNAMIC_LIBRARIES` builds the three libraries as dynamic libraries.
 On by default.
-Unless you know what you're doing, leave this one on, it should only be used to build static version of Simbody, with `BUILD_STATIC_LIBRARIES:BOOL=ON`.
+Unless you know what you're doing, leave this one on.
     * `BUILD_STATIC_LIBRARIES` builds the three libraries as static libraries, whose names will end with `_static`.
 Off by default.
-You need to activate `BUILD_DYNAMIC_LIBRARIES` or/and `BUILD_STATIC_LIBRARIES`.
+You must activate either `BUILD_DYNAMIC_LIBRARIES`, `BUILD_STATIC_LIBRARIES`, or both.
     * `BUILD_TESTS_AND_EXAMPLES_STATIC` if static libraries, and tests or examples are being built, creates statically-linked tests/examples.
 Can take a while to build, and it is unlikely you'll use the statically-linked libraries.
     * `BUILD_TESTS_AND_EXAMPLES_SHARED` if tests or examples are being built, creates dynamically-linked tests/examples.
 Unless you know what you're doing, leave this one on.
 7. Click the **Configure** button again.
 Then, click **Generate** to make Visual Studio project files.